Pharmaceutical Cold Chain Monitoring: FDA & EMA Guidance

 - Train all personnel (warehouse, logistics, pharmacy)

-- Establish deviation response protocol (must be <30 min alert response)
+- Establish a deviation response protocol

 - Set up monthly compliance reporting